GoppeltM/PPC-Manager/readme.txt

 External components are managed via Visual Studio package manager.

 * Based on VB.NET, .NET 4.0 and WPF
-* Developed with Visual Studio 2012
+* Developed with Visual Studio 2015
-* Tested on Windows 7 and Windows 8 (x86 and x64)
+* Tested on Windows 7, Windows 8 und Windows 10 (x64)
 * Setup built by Wix
-* Unit Tests via Visual Studio Unit Testing (MSTest)
+* Unit Tests via NUnit
 * Implements the swiss-system tournament rules with small deviations and corrections.
 Allows up to (playercount - 1) rounds.
 * Splitted in two parts:
 ** An application that enables you to register and validate incoming players at the start of a tournament (StartlistenEditor)